jacobwilliams/quadpack/README.md

 ### Other versions

 There are other versions of Quadpack out there.
-There are at least two projects to provide module interface to the unmodified Fortran 77 code (see [nshaffer/modern_quadpack](https://github.com/nshaffer/modern_quadpack) and [ivan-pi/quadpack](https://github.com/ivan-pi/quadpack)).
+There is at least one project to provide module interface to the unmodified Fortran 77 code (see [nshaffer/modern_quadpack](https://github.com/nshaffer/modern_quadpack)).
 The license for these are not specified.
 Another fixed to free conversion can be found at [John Burkardt's site](https://people.math.sc.edu/Burkardt/f_src/quadpack_double/quadpack_double.f90) (this is not an aggressive modernization though and also has an LGPL license).
 Also note that the Quadpack code in [SLATEC](http://www.netlib.org/slatec/src/) is slightly modified from the stand-alone one at [Netlib](http://www.netlib.org/quadpack/).
 It is not known if these modifications were anything significant.

 ### See also